By Dr. Susan E. Brown, PhD

 When it comes to foods to strengthen bones, blueberries are a sweet treat for bone health, especially during and after menopause.
 Using animal models designed to represent menopausal osteoporosis, researchers found that when animals were given blueberries, the blueberry “treatment” was able to prevent the loss of bone mineral density throughout the whole body.
 Those who were not given blueberries suffered a 6% loss of bone density throughout their bodies.

 What’s most interesting to me is that researchers report the mechanism by which blueberries prevent bone loss is different than other fruits studied.
-Blueberries appear to reduce bone breakdown (resorption) rather than by increasing bone formation as prunes do, for example.
+Blueberries appear to reduce bone breakdown (resorption) rather than increasing bone formation as prunes do, for example.
 Try sprinkling blueberries on top of yogurt for a bone-friendly breakfast, add blueberries to smoothies or simply eat them plain by the handful!

 Tomatoes reduce bone-damaging oxidative stress